 The Japanese manufacturer mainly offers two types of projectors: a wide choice of business models (business, teaching, installation, etc.) and a more limited supply of top-of-the-range home cinema models.
 They use SXRD technology and are known for their image quality.
 However, they are relatively expensive projectors.

-Sony home theater projectors are identifiable by name: HD models start with "VPL-HW" while 4K models start with "VPL-VW".
+Sony home theatre projectors are identifiable by name: HD models start with "VPL-HW" while 4K models start with "VPL-VW".

-LG offers a small catalog of compact LED or laser projectors.
+LG offers a small catalogue of compact LED or laser projectors.
 Generally intended for mobile use, the models are often very light with a design that stands out from that of its competitors.

 Because of the technology used (LED lamps), the projectors of the brand are mostly not very bright.

 It is usually advisable, if your budget allows, to choose a projector of a known brand.
-This is usually a guarantee of reliability and superior quality.
+It is often a guarantee of reliability and superior quality.

 Analog video connections

 Analog video and PC interfaces have been used for many years.
 Due to the lower data transfer rate, they now offer less good image quality compared to digital connections but are still widely used.

 The cinch video connection is also called composite connection.
 For better visibility, it is usually sheathed in yellow.
 Since the transmission is only via one channel, the image quality is at a low level.

 |S-Video||The S-Video connection is also called S-VHS or Hosiden connection.
 Compared to the RCA video connection, it works with two channels (brightness/ colour).
 Qualitatively he is a bit better than the RCA video, but there are also limitations.
 These can be explained by the susceptibility of the signal, which is reflected for example in image disturbances.|